espressif/esp-zigbee-sdk/examples/esp_zigbee_customized_devices/customized_server/README.md

 # Light Bulb Example

-This test code shows how to customized add / update attribute, how to customized a cluster based on the pre-defined cluster, how to update the cluster.
+This example demonstrates how to register a customized ZCL On/Off light device with the Zigbee stack.

 ## Hardware Required

-* One development board with ESP32-H2 SoC acting as Zigbee coordinator device (loaded with customized_server example)
+* One 802.15.4 enabled development board (e.g., ESP32-H2 or ESP32-C6) running this example.
-* A USB cable for power supply and programming
-* Choose another ESP32-H2 as Zigbee coordinator (see [customized_client](../customized_client/))
+* A second board running as Zigbee end device (see [customized_client](../customized_client) example)

 ## Configure the project